venkateshneu/-SuperStore-Sales-Analytics-Unveiling-Insights-into-Retail-Trends-/README.md

-# Financial loan data using SQL and PowerBi
+# Financial loan data Analysis  using SQL and PowerBi